beginning of content

 How do I get help with my recovery?

 Many mental health services can help with your recovery.
-The first step is to see your doctor, who can give you advice and refer you to local services.
-You can also search for services.
-SANE Australia has a guide to services that can help with recovery from mental illness.
+The first step is to see your doctor who can give you advice and refer you to mental health professionals and local services.

 Check your symptoms Find a health service